KarkiAdit/ChatAK/README.md

 # ChatAK (AI powered chatbot built from scratch for personalized responses)

-In this project, I have hard-coded ChatAK, an AI powered chatbot that uses deep learning and neural networks based Machine learning algorithms.
-This chatbot predicts the responses using Python's Pytorch library.
-I have used personalized datasets to train it.
-I created in [this](https://github.com/python-engineer/pytorch-chatbot) tutorial with Flask and JavaScript.
+In this project, I have hard-coded ChatAK, `an AI powered chatbot that uses deep learning and neural networks based Machine learning algorithms.` This chatbot predicts the responses using `Python's Pytorch library.` I have used `personalized datasets` to train it.

+I have deployed this chatbot using Flask and JavaScript in Heroku: [See the Deployment here](https://chatak.herokuapp.com/)

 This gives 2 deployment options:

 - Deploy within Flask app with jinja2 template
 - Serve only the Flask prediction API.
 The used html and javascript files can be included in any Frontend application (with only a slight modification) and can run completely separate from the Flask App then.

-## Initial Setup:
+## Initial setup for running the app in your computer:

-This repo currently contains the starter files.
+This repo currently contains the final files.

-Clone repo and create a virtual environment
+Clone repo and create a virtual environment.
+Below is the procedure for Windows users.

 ```
 $ git clone https://github.com/python-engineer/chatbot-deployment.git
 $ cd chatbot-deployment
-$ python3 -m venv venv
+$ python -m venv venv
-$ . venv/bin/activate
+$ source venv/Scripts/activate
 ```

 Install dependencies